Google Cloud Partners with Minsait to Strengthen Digital Sovereignty in Spain - ExBulletin

 Minsait provides expertise in external encryption key management, security services, cloud infrastructure management services, local support, and ongoing data center auditing.

 Google Cloud provides the resilience and agility of public and hybrid clouds based on open source technology, enabling Spanish organizations to innovate autonomously without vendor lock-in.
 Google Cloud guarantees that your data will be encrypted during storage and transfer.
 Data locations will also be available in the new Google Cloud region, which will open in Madrid in 2022.
-In addition, Spanish public and private sector organizations can benefit from Google’s efforts and investment in sustainability to reduce their own carbon footprint.
-With carbon-free energy, we provide the cleanest cloud in the industry.
+In addition, Spain’s public and private sector organizations can benefit from Google’s commitment and investment in sustainability and carbon to reduce its own carbon footprint. -With free energy, we provide the cleanest cloud in the industry.

 Full sovereignty with full functionality